 When you get to Komodo Island, you purchase your ticket, and you decide which hike you want to go on.
 We did the easy hike, since we had more stops on the way, but that was enough.
 We saw 5 and even saw a couple babies as well.

 The tour guides were great and taught us a lot about them.
 They also posed us by the Komodo Dragons and got some great pictures for us.
 These beasts were awesome to watch in the wild, and even more exciting when they were walking through the trees.
 It’s definitely a stop to add to your list!

 Take the ferry across to Java and see the “blue fire” (Ijen)

-Chantell from Adoration 4 Adventure
+Recommended by Chantell from Adoration 4 Adventure

 This phenomenal experience is only a half day trip from Denpasar, Bali by bus and ferry to Banyuwangi in East Java.
 You could either book an all-in-one package from Bali or travel to Banyuwangi yourself and then book a guide once you arrive.

 As you will be hiking in the dark, a professional guide is highly recommended.
 However, if you join a group tour you can negotiate your entrance and tour fee for as little as 270,000 IDR (approximately $20 USD).
 We paid 13,000 IDR each for the ferry from Gilimanuk, Bali to Banyuwangi, Java then (less than $1 USD).